AI Coding

 • 2018: The introduction of models like BERT (Bidirectional Encoder Representations from Transformers) by Google, which quickly became the state-of-the-art in natural language processing, contributed to a significant increase in AI code production.
 By this time, hundreds of millions of lines of AI code had been written.

 • 2020: The release of GPT-3 by OpenAI, one of the most advanced AI models to date, marked another significant milestone.
-GPT-3, with its 175 billion parameters, required massive amounts of code and computational resources, further pushing the boundaries of AI coding.
+GPT-3, with its 175 billion parameters, required massive amounts of code and computational resources, further pushing the boundaries of ai coding.

-• 2023: The AI coding landscape continued to evolve, with the development of even more advanced models like GPT-4 and Claude.
+• 2023: The ai coding landscape continued to evolve, with the development of even more advanced models like GPT-4 and Claude.
 By this point, it is estimated that billions of lines of AI code have been produced, with contributions from both open-source communities and private companies.

 The Most Useful AI Models Today